ANHD-NYC-CODE/anhd-council-backend/README.md

 About 15-30 minutes if succesful

-# OCA Housing Court Data has API errors locally when trying to update / access AWS.
+# OCA Housing Court Data has API errors locally when trying to update / access AWS on dev.
 How can I resolve?

-Please download the dataset locally as the API is firewalled.
-Instructions above in this document.
+Please make sure your device ip is whitelisted with oca / route53.
+You can test it by doing the `Viewing the OCA Housing Raw Data (As of 8/15/23)` instructions from your terminal

 # I'm getting an error when trying a dataset update that says it downloads correctly (as seen in Celery), but when seeding it can't find the file in the /app/data directory (may only occur on M1 Dockerized apps). `ie. FileNotFoundError: [Errno 2] No such file or directory: '/app/data/temp/clean_csv_6626886.csv'```

 Open the 'app' container in Docker via the terminal option in Docker.
 Type `mkdir -p /app/data/temp && chmod 777 /app/data/temp` This will create the temp folder and also ensure it's permissions are correct.

+# When I go to http://localhost:8000/ocahousingcourts/ or https://api.displacementalert.org/ocahousingcourts/, it says `{"detail": "Authentication credentials were not provided."}` and has no results.

+This is the correct action since this API is not open.
+You may view the raw data via postgres or the portal.

+# The # of results / count for my dataset is wrong for results in search/filter, even though I know that the dataset seeded and updated correctly.

+Dev Note: As far as I can tell, each dataset attempts to annotate the properties affected by it when the individual dataset has imported and is done seeding.
+I believe if the annotation fails, you may need to run "annotate properties all" from the periodic tasks dashboard (dev: http://localhost:8000/admin/django_celery_beat/periodictask/, production: http://api.displacementalert.org/admin/django_celery_beat/periodictask/) or re-run the update.
+Without updated property annotations, though the data may be present when looking at the raw dataset table - or even an individual property (as it pulls the data directly from the table), the counts / results per property (and thus all counts in filters/results) may be wrong or oudated.
+Also consider looking at the error during the annotation - as it may be due to other datasets missing data that this dataset relies on (ie. bbls, etc).

+# There seems to be an orphaned / failed CeleryWorker that I cannot remove that is stopping further tasks and deleting the task doesn't work or has an error.

+You can reboot the celeryworker via command line:
+`sudo docker exec -it app celery -A app worker -Q update -l debug -n update_worker --concurrency=8 --logfile=./celery/logs/update.log``